oracle/db-sharding/Mid-Tier-Routing/sdb-mid-tier-routing-services/README.md

 ## Sharded database Mid-Tier Routing Services

-**Note**: If you need to only run the docker image of Mid-tier-routing-services and consume the services thereof then head over to https://github.com/oracle/db-sharding/wiki/SDB-Mid-Tier-Routing-Services

 **Note**: If you want to extend and build the sdb-mid-tier-routing-services project after cloning/forking, then follow the steps below after importing the project into your IDE/Shell of choice:

 1. Download ojdbc8.jar, ons.jar and ucp.jar from Oracle download center or the follwing link : https://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html